flokleiser/nextjs-flo/README.md

 - [ ] Style title page

-    - [ ] Auto hover on page reload

     - [ ] Idea: make sliced cards fly in

-    - [ ] Look into alpha masks using css --> only non transparent part hoverable

     - [ ] General 3: links transform more on hover